 3) No Deodorant / Reliance on Showering

 It took me a long time to let go of using deodorant.
 I’ll probably always have some in my medicine cabinet, but to be fair, I haven’t regularly used deodorant for years now and I haven’t had any issues.
 Sometimes I will use the Weleda spray deodorant, but I’ve had the same bottle for about four years now and it’s only half-empty.

 How to Adjust

-Warning: You’re going to sweat A LOT while your body adjusts to the lack of chemicals.
+Warning: After you stop using antiperspirant, you’re going to sweat A LOT while your body adjusts.
 This adjustment period can last about a week.
-Don’t let this stop you!
+Don’t let this stop you.
 The benefits are well worth it!

 Have you used any of these methods with success?
 Failure?
 Comment below.

 Also, here’s a yak: